amsokol/openshift-golang-template/README.md

 | Folder with main.go to build and run | /example-golang-dep/cmd/server                           |

 ## How to:
-1. Login to developer account to OpenShift:
+1. Login with Developer account to OpenShift:
 ```
 # oc login --insecure-skip-tls-verify -u <username> https://openshift.example.com:8443
 ```